Information about the policies that guide how we deliver housing in the borough

 The HAP sets out our approach in helping vulnerable people adapt or improve their homes, especially Disabled Facilities Grants.

 This is our policy for determining the priorities and procedures to be followed in allocating social housing in the area.

-It explains the rules we will follow in maintaining a housing register, and how we allocate social housing to applicants on the register.
+It explains the rules we'll follow in maintaining a housing register and how we allocate social housing to applicants on the register.